freenas/freenas-docs/userguide/taskmanager.rst

 ============

-The task manager shows a list of tasks performed by the %brand% system in descending order.
-The start time, progress, finish time, and whether the task succeeded or failed are also displayed.
+The task manager shows a list of tasks performed by the %brand% system starting with the most recent.
+Click a task name to show start time, progress, finish time, and whether the task succeeded or failed are also displayed.
 If a task failed, the error status is shown.